The Best Yarn For Summer Clothes – 9 Things To Consider When Choosing

 HEMP YARN

 Crafters often refer to it as the “beach yarn”.
 Why?
-Because natural hemp fibre is actually resistant to salt water damage.
+Because natural hemp fibre is actually resistant to saltwater damage.

 It is cool to touch, durable and it dries very quickly too!

 One of the best hemp yarns is The Wool and The Gang Buddy Hemp.
-It’s spun from 45% organic cotton, 55% hemp (and 100% all-natural goodness), so the result is light, airy and soft as you like.
+Itā€™s spun from 45% organic cotton, and 55% hemp (and 100% all-natural goodness), so the result is light, airy, and soft as you like.

 SILK YARN